ansible-community/ansible-build-data/docs/automated-process.md

 - Shadow the release manager for 2 releases.
 - [Release Roadmap](https://docs.ansible.com/ansible/devel/roadmap)

-### Build Checklist
+### Process summary

--  Communicate with the Community about the start and the progress on the #release-management:ansible.com Matrix channel.
+-  Communicate with the Community about the start and the progress on the [#release-management:ansible.com Matrix channel](https://matrix.to/#/#release-management:ansible.com).
--  Fork `ansible-community/ansible-build-data` repo.
--  Fork `ansible/ansible-documentation` repo.
--  Follow the workflow from the ansible-build-data repo.
+-  Follow the release workflow as mentioned below.
 -  Release Announcement at the forum.

 ## Trigger the workflow